 Vineetha

 Vineetha is an Indian actor, best known for Tamil cinema.
-Vineetha began their career in 1993.
+Vineetha began their career in 1993 and has been a prominent figure in the industry for over 33 years.
 With 30 credits to their name, Vineetha remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Vineetha's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones